derekchiang/chord.js/README.md

 })
 ```

 And the beauty of it?
 All browsers can `get` the values that any browser `put`, **all without a centralized database**.
 Indeed, all key-value pairs are spread across browsers.
+And make no mistake: all data are transferred directly between browsers.

 What you can do with `chord.js` is limited only by your imagination.
 [PeerCDN](https://peercdn.com/) could be implemented on top of it.
 Browser games could be implemented using it, without needing any databases.
 And so forth.